 Pam de Groot: Pam’s workshops focus on 3D felting, and allows you to explore how felt can go from 2D to 3D and the effects and structure you get by varying the thickness of wool in a felted piece.
 Pam has not posted dates for courses in 2021 but sign up to her newsletter if you are interested and be first in line when registration opens.

-Molly Williams: Molly’s workshop teaches how to felt human figures in 3D around a metal armature.
+Molly Williams: Molly’s workshops teach how to felt human figures in 3D around a metal armature.
 I am signed up to begin one of her courses in January, so will keep you posted.
 She has opened registration for courses beginning in March.

-International Feltmakers CiFT: the International Feltmakers offers a course that gives a certificate in Feltmaking, CiFT.
+International Feltmakers CiFT: The International Feltmakers offers a course that gives a certificate in Feltmaking, CiFT.
 You receive course information online and send samples for feedback to a course coordinator.
-There is also a facebook group were students can interact abd support each other.
+There is also a facebook group were students can interact and support each other.
 I have not done this one, but would be curious to sign up some time in the new year.
-If you have experience of this course, please send some feedfback or information to Committee
+If you have experience of this course, please send some feedback or information to Committee

 International feltmakers also list a number of upcoming workshops on their Events page, including feltmakers Ireland’s upcoming workshop with Gabi MacGrath.